AFRICA

 34) Languages that may be applied in notifications and communication

-The notifications and communications with COPROCOM/SUTEL must be in Spanish.
+The notifications and communications must be in writing and in Spanish.

 35) Documents that must be supplied with notification